espocrm/documentation/administration/entity-manager.md

 * Image - uploading image file with a preview;
 * Integer - whole number;
 * Number - auto-incrementing number of string type with a possible prefix and a specific length;
-* Multi-enum - list of values, with the ability to select multiple values (not a good option if you need to search by this field), similar to Array but nicer.
+* Multi-enum - list of values, with the ability to select multiple values, similar to Array but nicer.
+Users can add their own values if options are not specified.
 * Text - text area, for long multiline texts;
 * Url - for links;
 * Varchar - short text;